-Summer School at Sea
+Summer School at Sea (Pending program review and approval)

-Recent high school graduates who have never attended college other than concurrent enrollment programs before high school graduation may participate in the Summer School at Sea program conducted aboard the T/S Texas Clipper II during the annual summer training cruise.
-Students will visit exciting foreign ports while accumulating six hours of university credit.
+Recent high school graduates who have never attended college may participate in the Summer School at Sea program conducted aboard the T/S Texas Clipper II during the annual summer training cruise.
+Students will visit foreign ports while accumulating six hours of university credit.
 Usually, three college courses are offered and students enroll in two of the three.
+Some of the coursework may be focused on maritime training.
 In addition to daily classes, students are also responsible for assisting the ship's crew in maintaining and operating the Texas Clipper II, assisting with galley duty and maintaining their quarters during the training cruise.
-Each port visit will average four days, and students have the opportunity for sightseeing, touring, shopping and recreation.
+Each port visit will average three to four days, and students have the opportunity for sightseeing, touring, shopping and recreation.